cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/introduction.md

 Statistical tests can be customized to use various test statistics and confidence levels, as well as providing different output formats.

 A number of asymptotic methods, relying on Wilks' theorem, and valid in appropriate conditions are implemented for fast evaluation.
-Generation of pseudo-data from the model can also be performed, and tests are implemented to automatically run over emprical distributions without relying on asymptotic approximations.
+Generation of pseudo-data from the model can also be performed, and tests are implemented to automatically run over empirical distributions without relying on asymptotic approximations.
 Pseudo-data generation and fitting over the pseudo-data can be customized in a number of ways.

 ## Validation and Inspection